 Stairway to Heaven

-Adorning the staircase of AERO, which connects the first to the third floor, are golden carp that have broken free from their recumbent state and are now soaring up towards the heavens and across the earth.
+Along the staircase at AERO, which links the first through third floors, golden carp burst free from their recumbent state and rise upward, soaring toward the heavens and across the earth.
+The striking contrast of gold, vermilion, and indigo blue is quintessential Ki-yan—bold, vibrant, and unmistakably his.

-We are certain that some of our guests will hear Jimmy Page’s guitar riff from the Led Zeppelin song echoing in their minds as a background track.
+We titled the work in English ”Stairway to Heaven”.
+No doubt some guests may hear Jimmy Page’s iconic guitar riff from Led Zeppelin’s masterpiece echoing in their minds as they ascend.